The India Fix: Why Delhi hosting the Chinese foreign minister is a worrying sign for Indian power

 Welcome to The India Fix by Shoaib Daniyal, a newsletter on Indian politics.
 To get it in your inbox every Monday, sign up here.
 Have feedback, interesting links or memes?
 Send them to shoaib@scroll.in.

 On Friday, India had a surprise visitor as Chinese Foreign Minister Wang Yi arrived in New Delhi.
 Till then, both India and China had declined to announce the visit, even as rumours swirled.
 Even the immediate run-up to the foreign minister’s landing was dramatic.
-On Tuesday, while in Pakistan, Yi backed the country’s position on the conflict in Jammu and Kashmir being a “freedom struggle”.
-To add to that, Yi then flew to Kabul to meet with Taliban leaders before then landing in Delhi.
+On Tuesday, while in Pakistan, Wang backed the country’s position on the conflict in Jammu and Kashmir being a “freedom struggle”.
+To add to that, Wang then flew to Kabul to meet with Taliban leaders before then landing in Delhi.

-If China put out its own optics, stringing India along as part of an overall South Asia tour (Yi flew to Nepal after India), Delhi did too, making sure the senior minister was not officially received at the airport, as well as leaking the claim to Indian newspapers that China had wanted an audience with Prime Minister Modi, which the Indians shot down.
+If China put out its own optics, stringing India along as part of an overall South Asia tour (Wang flew to Nepal after India), Delhi did too, making sure the senior minister was not officially received at the airport, as well as leaking the claim to Indian newspapers that China had wanted an audience with Prime Minister Modi, which the Indians shot down.

 If matters were limited to the abstruse world of diplomatic symbolism then that would have been fine.
 Except an elephant loomed in the room.
 In 2020, as India was hit hard by the chaos of Covid lockdowns, China initiated violent skirmishes on the border.
 In the two years since, while India has beefed up its defences to prevent further incidents, China still holds territory that was, till two years back, patrolled by Indian troops.